 Administrator and developer access to indexes is undifferentiated: both need write access to create, delete, and update objects managed by the service.
 Anyone with an admin key to your service can read, modify, or delete any index in the same service.
 For protection against accidental or malicious deletion of indexes, your in-house source control for code assets is the remedy for reversing an unwanted index deletion or modification.
 Azure Cognitive Search has failover within the cluster to ensure availability, but it does not store or execute your proprietary code used to create or load indexes.

 For multitenancy solutions requiring security boundaries at the index level, such solutions typically include a middle tier, which customers use to handle index isolation.
 For more information about the multitenant use case, see Design patterns for multitenant SaaS applications and Azure Cognitive Search.

-By default, user access to an index is determined by the access key on the query request.
+How a user accesses an index and other objects is determined by the type of API key on the request.
 Most developers create and assign query keys for client-side search requests.
-A query key grants read access to all content within the index.
+A query key grants read-only access to searchable content within the index.

 |Security trimming based on identity filters||Documents the basic workflow for implementing user identity access control.
 It covers adding security identifiers to an index, and then explains filtering against that field to trim results of prohibited content.|

 |Security trimming based on Azure Active Directory identities||This article expands on the previous article, providing steps for retrieving identities from Azure Active Directory (AAD), one of the free services in the Azure cloud platform.|